osminogin/docker-tor-simple/README.md

 # docker-tor-simple [![](https://images.microbadger.com/badges/image/osminogin/tor-simple.svg)](https://microbadger.com/images/osminogin/tor-simple)

-Simple docker container for Tor anonymity software.
+Simple minimalistic docker container for Tor anonymity software.

 It works well as a single container (expose port 9050) or in conjunction with other containers (like `nginx` and `osminogin/php-fpm`) for organizing